vmtk/SlicerExtension-VMTK/Docs/CenterlineJunctionAngles.md

 The vector of a branch is stored by VMTK along the flow direction, which means that the vector of the parent branch points towards the bifurcation.
 This module reverses it, so that all directions point away from the bifurcation and the angle of a pair of branches is directly the angle between the two directions, in the 0-180 degrees range: 180 degrees means that the two branches continue each other in a straight line.
 Note that the direction of a branch is measured just outside the bifurcation region, so for a branch that curves near the bifurcation it is not the same as the direction of the centerline at the bifurcation itself.

 A branch is identified by its `GroupId`, from the internal branch extraction.
-Vector curves store this ID as a node attribute; angle annotations store the bifurcation and both branch IDs.
+The table stores the bifurcation and both branch IDs for each angle.
 Parent and child roles come from the upstream/downstream classification of VMTK, which follows the flow direction that was used for the centerline extraction.
 Parent-child angles use outward directions, so a straight continuation measures 180 degrees; the flow deflection is its supplement.
 Child-child angles describe the branching angle.

 | Column | Description |
 | --- | --- |